PedroHenriqueCJ/PedroHenriqueCJ/README.md

 ## 📌 Random Dev Quote
 <p align="center">
   <em>"Code is like humor.
-When you have to explain it, it’s bad." – Cory House</em>
+When you have to explain it, it's bad." – Cory House</em>
 </p>